tewarid/tewarid.github.io/_posts/1996/1996-01-01-ansi-c-test-questions.md

     c.
 The world
        is round

-11. If you want to read a string having several words you will use the function
+11. If you want to read a string of words you can use the function
     a. `scanf`
     b. `getch`
     c. `gets`